Tāne Mahuta

 Tāne Mahuta, also called "God of the Forest", is a giant kauri tree (Agathis australis) in the Waipoua Forest of Northland Region, New Zealand.
 Its age is unknown but is estimated to be between 1,250 and 2,500 years.
 It is the largest living kauri tree known to stand today.
-It is named for Tāne, the Māori god of forests and of birds.
+It is named after Tāne, the Māori god of forests and of birds.

 The tree is a remnant of the ancient subtropical rainforest that once grew on the Northland Peninsula.
 Other giant kauri are found nearby, notably Te Matua Ngahere.
 Tāne Mahuta is the most famous tree in New Zealand, along with Te Matua Ngahere.
 It was discovered and identified in early January 1924 when contractors surveyed the present State Highway 12 route through the forest.
 In 1928, Nicholas Yakas and other bushmen, who were building the road, also identified the tree.

 In April 2009, Tāne Mahuta was formally partnered with the tree Jōmon Sugi on Yakushima Island, Japan.

 During the New Zealand drought of 2013, 10,000 litres of water from a nearby stream was diverted to Tāne Mahuta, which was showing signs of dehydration.

 In 2018, the tree was considered threatened by kauri dieback, a generally fatal disease caused by a fungus which has already infected many nearby kauri trees.

 New Zealand's Department of Conservation initiated a plan to protect and save the tree from kauri dieback.